worproject/edk2-platforms/Features/Intel/Debugging/PostCodeDebugFeaturePkg/Readme.md

 Status Code (ReportStatusCode) -> Post Code (GetPostCodeFromStatusCode).

 ## Control Flows
-ReportStatusCode() -> PostCodeStatusCodeReportWorker() -> GetPostCodeFromStatusCode() -> PostCode()
+ReportStatusCode () -> PostCodeStatusCodeReportWorker () -> GetPostCodeFromStatusCode () -> PostCode ()

 ## Build Flows
-There is not special build flows.
+There are not special build flows.

 ## Test Point Results
-Verify the post code shown is correct.
+There are no test points defined.

 ## Functional Exit Criteria
 N/A

 ## Feature Enabling Checklist
+* Set the PCD gPostCodeDebugFeaturePkgTokenSpaceGuid.PcdPostCodeDebugFeatureEnable to TRUE.
-* Set the PCD gPostCodeDebugFeaturePkgTokenSpaceGuid.PcdStatusCodeUsePostCode to TRUE.
+* Select the PCD type desired and set the PCD gPostCodeDebugFeaturePkgTokenSpaceGuid.PcdStatusCodeUsePostCode to TRUE.
+* Implemented a platform specific PostCodeMapLib if needed.
-* The post code can be shown.
+* Verify the post code can be shown correctly.

 ## Common Optimizations
-* Implemented platform's special PostCodeMapLib if needed.
+* Set gPostCodeDebugFeaturePkgTokenSpaceGuid.PcdStatusCodeUsePostCode based on a larger, board specific, size optimization or performance optimization setting.